MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enable-auto-release.md

    - An attendee can check in through Teams Chat.
    - An attendee can check in through email, which is sent by the room to the organizer.

-     - An email is only sent when the meeting is not an online meeting through Teams or through a non-Microsoft online meeting provider.
+     - An email is only sent when the meeting isn't an online meeting through Teams or through a non-Microsoft online meeting provider.

     > [!NOTE]
     > When a Microsoft Places Public Preview user checks in via Teams chat or email, the check-in webpage is hosted in Outlook for the web.
 Therefore, ensure that Outlook for the web is enabled for your organization to use this metohd of checking in to a room.